afhpayne/adm/README.md

 <br><br>
 ## Notes:

-ADM uses xinit, and it looks for xinitrc files in /etc/X11/xinit/
+adm uses xinit, and it looks for xinitrc files in /etc/X11/xinit/
 * these should be called xinitrc.name_of_wm
 * there's a template in that folder to build from - most window managers startup by adding the final line:
     ```
     exec name_of_wm
     ```
 * this method also means you can also have different startup configurations for different window managers
-* ADM will replace the .xinitrc file in your home directory!
+* adm will replace the .xinitrc file in your home directory!
 To be safe, it will back up the one there as
     ```
     .xinitrc_LAST
     ```
-  You can disable this behavior by commenting out lines 23-26.
+  You can disable this behavior by commenting out lines 70 and 71.

 <br><br>